The People’s Colloquium

 The Board President shall announce Board of Director meetings by email.

-Board Directors, both Colleague and Advisory, may be remunerated for professional services provided to The People’s Colloquium Inc. Such remuneration must be fair to The People’s Colloquium Inc., must not represent an unacceptable conflict of interest, and must be in accord with state law.
+Colleague Directors may be remunerated for professional services provided to The People’s Colloquium Inc. Such remuneration must be fair to The People’s Colloquium Inc., must not represent an unacceptable conflict of interest, and must be in accord with state law.

 4.11 Board Director Resignation Before Term Limit Reached

-Board Directors, both Colleague and Advisory, are expected to provide 3 months notice of early resignation to the Board President.
+Colleague Directors are expected to provide 3 months notice of early resignation to the Board President.